-Fellows must be able to provide patient care this is compassionate, appropriate, and effective for the treatment of health problems and promotion of health.
+Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of disease and promotion of health.

 - Fellows will demonstrate the ability to elicit an orderly, thorough history and physical examination pertinent to the HIV infected individual and together with laboratory and radiographic data be able to provide a list of the major HIV-associated complications of a given organ system

 - Provide regular longitudinal follow-up of HIV infected patients with attention to adherence, drug toxicities and status of immune competence.

 - Provide appropriate routine immunizations, and health maintenance of HIV infected patients.